improvin/eslint-plugin-improvin/README.md

 Custom eslint rules created by and used by the Improvin development team

+### Deprecated

+This repository is unmaintained.
+Don't use it!
+Instead, use a plugin like https://www.npmjs.com/package/eslint-plugin-sql.

 ### Install command with eslint-config-improvin

 `yarn add --dev https://github.com/plantaseed/eslint-config-improvin.git https://github.com/plantaseed/eslint-plugin-improvin.git`